ehmughn/php-web-templates/README.md

 5. **Go to connection.php** within the folder you have downloaded and **change 'db-php-web-templates'** within the $dbname variable **to the name you choice for your database**.
 6. For more specific instructions, please **refer to the 'instructions.md'** file inside the folder you have downloaded, since the next steps are very specific.

+## Notes
+1. Templates are **not designed to work with each other**, meaning "simple-user-log-system" is not designed to work with "simple-news-feed" or "simple navigation".
+2. **One database is used by all, but each templates use different tables**.
+You can refer to those tables in the 'instructions.md' of each folders.

 ## Made by
 Emmanuel T. Bawalan